sevenseasofbri/tp/docs/UserGuide.md

 ### 7.4 Calculating output <a name="calc-output"></a>

-This command calculates the output of the configured logic gates, and requires that all inputs of the circuit are set.
+This command calculates the output of the configured logic *gates*, and requires that all inputs of the circuit are set.
 The output is represented by `OUT` in the printed `template`.

 <div markdown="span" class="alert alert-warning">